GuardianCoding/PatternAnalysis-2025/recognition/MambaIRv2 Greyscale to Colour - Youssef Hassan (48621573)/README.md

 ## Acknowledgements

 This repository extends the official **MambaIRv2** implementation with a custom fine-tuning and evaluation pipeline for colour restoration.
+This project demonstrates the practical application of advanced state-space architectures to an ill-posed inverse imaging task.

 Developed by **Youssef Hassan** for the **COMP3710 Pattern Analysis (2025)** project at **The University of Queensland**.

 Special thanks to Dr. Shakes Chandra, Dr Gayan Kulatilleke, and my Runpod.io credits.